sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 # Objective
 Azure Devops in 2023 has gained wide popularity in the developer community.
 Azure Devops is a complete suite of tools to manage your software development lifecyle.
 The self-service CI/CD features of Azure Devops is a very powerful automation tool that should not be ignored.
 You could be deploying web apps/services to the Cloud or publishing desktop applications or an in house data science team which wants to deploy its Python files to a job server .
 YAML based pipelines of Azure Devops is a powerful CI/CD orchestration tool.
 However, it would be an understatement to conclude that this is an easy tool.
 I have found that authoring YAML based Azure Devops CI/CD pipelines can be time consuming and hard to troubleshoot at times.
 The lesson that I have learnt - keep the CI/CD simple and linear!
 What do I mean by linear?
 Build stage, followed by a Dev deployment and then an Uat deployment and finally ending in a Prod deployment.

 In this article I have demonstrated how to make the simplest build pipeline and progressively add more steps to it.  **Remember** - CI/CD is a means to an end - not an end by iteself.
-The real goal is to deliver software which solves end user problems.
+The end goal is to deliver software which solves end user problems.

 ---